 FIFA Women’s World Cup 2023 Schedule: Full Match Fixtures

-Are you looking for the FIFA Women’s World Cup 2023 schedule?
-On this page, you will find the 2023 World Cup Football dates, times, locations, matchups, groups, Women’s World Cup Final 2023 details, and more.
+Are you searching for the FIFA Women’s World Cup 2023 schedule?
+On this page, you’ll find dates, times, locations, matchups, groups, and more details about the 2023 Women’s World Cup.

-The 2023 Women’s World Cup is scheduled to take place in Australia and New Zealand, marking their first time hosting.
-This is the 9th Women’s World Cup in history, and it will be the largest Women’s football tournament yet, with 32 teams competing across 64 games.
+The 2023 Women’s World Cup is set to be hosted by Australia and New Zealand, marking their debut as hosts.
+This 9th edition in Women’s World Cup history will be the largest Women’s football tournament to date, featuring 32 teams competing across 64 matches.

-The tournament will kick off on July 20, 2023, in Auckland and conclude on August 20 in Sydney, Australia.”
+The tournament will kick off on July 20, 2023, in Auckland, New Zealand, and conclude with the final on August 20 in Sydney, Australia.

 FIFA Women's World Cup schedule 2023